abhinand5/cancer-detector/README.md

-# Planet Recognizer App
+# Cancer Detector App
-Hi there, this is a **machine-learning powered app** which can tell you which of the 8 planets your image has.
-Give it a try.
-It is fun!
+Hi there, this is a **machine-learning powered app** which can detect cancer from Histopathologic Scan Images.

 Here is the link to the app

 [Open App](https://planet-recognizer.herokuapp.com/)

-> **NOTE: The image you upload should contain a planet.**
+> **NOTE: The image you upload should be a Histopthalogic Scan image.**

 You can fetch the trained model from the models directory.

 > Feel free to contribute to this repository.

 ## Built with
-1. Pytorch   (Backend)
+1. Pytorch   (DL framework)
-2. fast.ai   (Model)
+2. OpenCV    (Pre-Processing)
 3. Streamlit (UI)
 4. Heroku    (Platform)